 The silencer is fitted with a detachable end cap held in position by a single nut.
-When this is unscrewed the cap can be removed and the internal baffles which are mounted on a central tube, can be withdrawn for cleaning.
-This should be carried out at the same time as decarbonisation of the engine.
-When reassembling, make sure that the copper sealing ring is in position before replacing the end cap, and that the plain washer and the spring washer are replaced on the stud before tightening the nut.
+This is easily unscrewed when the cap can be removed and the internal baffles cleared of carbon.
+The baffles are not detachable and it may be necessary to use a caustic soda solution to dissolve the carbon.
+Take care to protect the hands and chromium plating during this operation.
+When reassembling, make sure that the copper sealing ring is in position before replacing the end cap.

+The plain washer and the spring washer must be replaced on the stud before tightening the nut.